I switched to an Apple MacBook Pro 13-inch back in 2015. It has been my daily driver since then and it has been holding up strong.

 This is probably my favorite tool right now.
 They call this the "Clip Type" hub and here's why.

 The upper and lower edges stick out.
 When you tighten the "clamp", you are essentially tightening this hub along a thin edge.
-Orico advertises this a monitor attachment.
+Orico advertises this as a monitor attachment.
 Since my Samsung monitor is slightly curved on the backside, I wasn't able to secure this hub tightly.

 Instead, I have this installed on the edge of my desk to manage the wiring of the Henge Dock.